A Permutation-based Model for Crowd Labeling: Optimal Estimation and Robustness: Main results

-with high probability.
-Consequently, it suffices to design an estimator that only identifies a set of good workers and computes a majority vote of their answers.
-The estimator need not attempt to infer the values of the entries of $\probmxstar$, as is otherwise required, for instance, to compute maximum likelihood estimates.
-The estimator we propose in the next section is based on this observation.
+\rev{ We conclude this section with a key insight obtained from our analysis of the WAN estimator. \begin{remark}[Insight for unknown worker ordering problem] The aforementioned results for the WAN algorithm have the following useful implication for the setting when the ordering of workers is {unknown}, under either of the models $\classDS$ or $\classPerm$.
+For any matrix $\probmxstar \in \classPerm$, there exists a set of workers $\setexpertworkers_{\probmxstar} \subseteq [\numwork]$ such that the majority vote of the answers of the workers in $\setexpertworkers_{\probmxstar}$ incurs a small risk.
+Consequently, it suffices to design an estimator that identifies a set of good workers and computes a majority vote of their answers.
+The estimator need not attempt to infer the values of the entries of $\probmxstar$, as is otherwise required, for instance, to compute maximum likelihood estimates. \end{remark} The estimator proposed in the next section is based on the observation in Remark~\ref{RemInsightWAN}. }